joaquinballesteros/Smart-Cane/README.md

 ## Built With
 * [Fusion 360](https://www.autodesk.com/products/fusion-360/overview) - The program used to to design the plastic pieces.
 All these documents have been exported to STEP file extension too.
-It is an ISO standard exchange format that can be openned by other programs.
+It is an ISO standard exchange format that can be openned by other programs, such as [FreeCAD](https://github.com/FreeCAD/FreeCAD)

 * [MBED online compiler](https://os.mbed.com/handbook/mbed-Compiler) - The online program used to to programming the BLE nano v1 microcontroller.